hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_resource_contention.rst

 * **authurl** (String(128)):

+      Is the authentication/authorization URL of a cloud currently defined to CSV2 by one or more groups.

 * **VMs** (Integer):

+      Is the total number of VMs started by CSV2 running on the cloud.

 * **starting** (Integer):

+      Is the number of VMs started by CSV2 on the cloud in the 'starting' state.

 * **unregistered** (Integer):

+      Is the number of VMs started by CSV2 on the cloud in the 'unregistered' state.

 * **idle** (Integer):

+      Is the number of VMs started by CSV2 on the cloud in the 'idle' state.

 * **running** (Integer):

+      Is the number of VMs started by CSV2 on the cloud in the 'running' state.

 * **retiring** (Integer):

+      Is the number of VMs started by CSV2 on the cloud in the 'retiring' state.

 * **manual** (Integer):

+      Is the number of VMs started by CSV2 on the cloud in the 'manual' state.

 * **error** (Integer):

+      Is the number of VMs started by CSV2 on the cloud in the 'error' state.